 The Board has adopted Corporate Governance Guidelines, which set forth a framework for our governance.
 The Corporate Governance Guidelines cover the Board's membership criteria, director independence, director compensation, board meeting process, committee structure and succession planning.
-Among other things, the Board meets in executive session outside the presence of members of our management at least once per year, and the Lead Director presides over these sessions (unless the Lead Director delegates such responsibility to another independent director).
+Among other things, the Board meets in executive sessions at which only independent directors are present at least once annually, and the Lead Director presides over these sessions (unless the Lead Director delegates such responsibility to another independent director).
 See "- Board Leadership" above, for information regarding the Lead Director's responsibilities and authority.